 The first time an athlete completes the event, the result is established as their personal best.
 Each time they improve on this result, a personal best is registered towards their count.
 If two athletes have the same number of person bests, occurrences where athletes have equaled their personal best will be included.

-Age Manager Awards: The Age Manager’s Award is given to a boy and girl athlete in each age group who the Age Manager feels has the following qualities: good sportsmanship, attitude, cooperation and active participation in the weekly program.
+Best and Fairest Awards: The Best and Fairest Awards are given to a boy and girl athlete in each age group who the Age Manager, Coaches and Executive Committee feels has the following qualities: good sportsmanship, attitude, cooperation and active participation in the weekly program.

 Age Managers’ recommendations are taken into account prior to a decision being made.
 The Executive Committee will make the final selections of award recipients.